DANS-KNAW/easy-update-metadata-dataset/README.md

 It is the responsibility of the caller to

 * Provide _valid_ new values in the input file.
-* Make sure the csv file is properly stored as UTF8, please export a spreadsheet with open-office.
+* Make sure the CSV file is properly stored as UTF8, please export a spreadsheet with open-office for a valid format.
-* Verify the preconditions for `--stream-id AMD --tag datasetState` which requires a change history.
+* Verify the preconditions for straem `AMD` and XML-tag `datasetState` which requires a change history.
   Details are documented with [tests], note that some legitimate preconditions are not implemented and cause a failure, not expected preconditions might pass without a warning.
 * For both requirements above: please run with a representative sample in test mode (without `--doUpdate`) and review the logged changes.
-* Change `DC` and `EMD` alike as far as applicable.
-In case of `-s EMD -t accessRights` / `-s DC -t rights` also
+* Change `DC` and `EMD` (if applicable) in subsequent lines, thus at most one dataset will have inconsistent values in case of trouble.
+  In case of `EMD,accessRights` / `DC,rights` also
-  * Update [file rights] along.
+  * Update [file rights].
   * Call [easy-update-fs-rdb].
   * Reboot the web-ui to clear the [hibernate] cash.
 * Call [easy-task-add-new-license] if EMD and/or file rights were changed, the link requires access to the legacy code base.
-* Update relations such as hasDoi and isMemberOf if applicable.
+* Update relations such as `hasDoi`, `isMemberOf`, collections ...
 * Call [easy-update-solr-index] if necessary.

+The legacy code base provides [CSV examples] for the `deasy` environment.

+Any `datsetSate` in an `AMD` stream with another value than the `OLD_VALUE` in the CSV aborts the batch.

 [easy-update-fs-rdb]: https://github.com/DANS-KNAW/easy-update-fs-rdb
 [file rights]: https://github.com/DANS-KNAW/easy-update-metadata-fileitem